KreedaluJi/VikasAI/README.md

 it enables seamless task automation through voice commands and intelligent integrations.
 With Vikas AI, you can easily manage your routine tasks with minimal effort.

+**Note:-** This is a simple demonstration of the capabilities of python and what can be achieved as a basic structure.
+Modifications can be done to improve certain aspects for professional use case.
+See the [License Terms](LICENSE) before making modifications.

 ## Features

 Will be Included Later On, Checkout Wiki If Not Added!